Wittenham Clumps: Location

-The wooded area at the top of Castle Hill, which contains a public footpath, is now closed indefinitely due to the danger of falling trees.
+The wooded area at the top of Castle Hill, which contains a public footpath, was closed indefinitely due to the danger of falling trees, but has since reopened with a warning sign.
 The entrance to the wooded area atop Round Hill also carries a warning of falling branches due to fungal decay of many of its trees.

 Archaeology

 There is a hillfort on Castle Hill.
 The earliest earthworks date to the late Bronze Age.
 More banks and ditches were added during the early Iron Age.
 Excavation has revealed that the Iron Age inhabitants caught fish and wild boar as well as herding cattle and sheep.
-There is also evidence of cultivation of barley and wheat.
+There is also evidence of barley and wheat cultivation.
 The fort appears to have been abandoned by the late Iron Age, the next occupants being Romans.
 A 2004 episode of the Channel 4 archaeological television programme Time Team focused on the Clumps.
-In 2004 Castle Hill was under excavation by Oxford Archaeology, and Time Team was charged with investigating the surrounding landscape to find any trace of activity that could be associated with the Clumps.
+In 2004, Castle Hill was under excavation by Oxford Archaeology, and Time Team was charged with investigating the surrounding landscape to find any trace of activity that could be associated with the Clumps.

 Over a period of three days, Time Team surveyed a total of seven hectares using ground-penetrating radar.
 The original focus was the previously unexplored Round Hill, but difficulties in carrying out geophysical studies on its tree-covered crest forced the team to abandon their original goal.
-Moving down the southern slopes, however, many hidden features emerged, including enclosure ditches, pits, possible buildings and other clusters of anomalies.
+Moving down the southern slopes, however, many hidden features emerged, including enclosure ditches, pits, possible buildings, and other clusters of anomalies.
 The geophysics highlighted a large rectilinear enclosure, which was subsequently singled out for excavation.
 This revealed the remains of a Romano-British house with tesserae (mosaic) floors and painted wall plaster on the southern slope of Round Hill.
 The area also contained an Iron-Age cobbled floor, together with post holes that could have related to a structure.

 Further investigations found Iron Age rubbish pits distributed all over the valley, suggesting widespread settlement throughout the period.
 Pottery finds indicated that most activity took place in the earlier and later phases of the period, with a quieter occupation phase in the middle.
 The geophysics surveys also uncovered more suspected Iron Age enclosures along with what appeared to be a Roman road, which would have been associated with the site.

 The overall chronology suggested by the excavations is of the site being occupied since the Bronze Age around 1000 BC, the hillfort and surrounding farms dating from around 600 BC, followed by a move down towards the southern part of the site around 300 BC.
 The area was then abandoned, until the construction of the Roman villa.